Parable #29. Cost of Discipleship:

 3rd- עַ֥ל כָּל־קָרְבָּנְךָ֖ תַּקְרִ֥יב מֶֽלַח – “al kol korbankha takriv melach.” with all of your offerings you shall offer salt.

-For these important reasons we should never look at salt in a common way, not just at the Shabbat table, but anytime we use it.
-It should remind us of who we are and who Adonai Eloheinu is.
-The Presence of the Holy One is the Salt and we should be salty!
+For these important reasons we Jews should never look at salt in a common way, not just at the Shabbat table, but anytime we use it.
+Salt should remind us of who we (Jews) are and who Adonai Eloheinu is.
+The “Indwelling Presence of the Holy One” is the real Salt and we (Jews) should be real salty!

 Point #12.
 One popular Jewish tradition is that when one moves to a new house, the house is sown with salt to sanctify it and cleanse it.